gdlc/STAT_COMP/INCLASS/INCLASS_19.md

 #### Lasso Regression

 3) Calculate the Incidence matrix with predictor variables and then fit the model using `glmnet` package.
 For each value of lambda in the lasso regression, predict log-psa for the testing data (DATA.TST) and then compute the correlation between `lpsa` and predicted lpsa.
-Store the result in the vector `COR.LASSO`.
+Store the result in the vector `COR.LASSO`, where it can be initialized as;

 ```r
 COR.LASSO=rep(NA,length(fmL$lambda))